wp-plugins/custom-stock-widget/readme.txt

 This plugin was developed by Relevad Corporation.
 Authors: Artem Skorokhodov, Matthew Hively, and Boris Kletser.

+== Requirements ==

+PHP version >= 5.3.0
+Ability to execute wordpress shortcodes in the location you want to place stocks.

 == Installation ==

 1. Upload the 'custom-stock-widget' folder to the '/wp-content/plugins/' directory